Remi-Gau/remi-gau.github.io/_posts/2024/2024-01-01-naming_your_tasks copy.md

 sub-01/ses-post/func/sub-01_ses-post_task-livingnonlivingdecisionwithplainormirrorreversedtext_run-01_bold.nii.gz
 ```

-In this case we know a lot about what was going on jut from the filename...
+In this case we know a lot about what was going on just from the filename...
 If we can decypher it.

 If you REALLY want to keep such a long task label, as least use CamelCase to make it easier to read.